Types of Triangle Chart Patterns

 Ascending Triangle Pattern

 An ascending triangle is characterised by a horizontal pattern of highs and sequentially higher lows, which show decreasing selling pressure every time the price approaches the diagonal line of support.
 The pattern can be identified by an upward sloping support line and a flat top line indicating steady resistance.

 The ascending triangle is normally considered to indicate bullish conditions in which the price trend is likely to move upward following the breakout from the formation.
 Traders should note that the ascending triangle can at times be followed by a breakout downward, especially when it has been preceded by a downward trend.
+Given this scenario, as well as the proper time frame, there are cases where the ascending triangle can function as a reversal pattern.
 The pattern can be verified with two or more highs near the resistance line.

 Contrary to the ascending triangle, the descending triangle is a bearish signal that will most often indicate the beginning of a downtrend.
 The pattern shows consecutive lower highs that reveal diminishing resistance and a horizontal bottom line indicating steady support.
 The pattern can be verified with two or more lows near the support line.

 As with ascending triangles, trading volume is likely to diminish while the triangle is being formed, and it will likely increase when a breakout occurs.
 A common approach for trading with this pattern is to set a stop loss about 10 pips above the lowest high in the line of resistance and set a limit equal to the height of the triangle below the line of support.